 DON’T be impatient when taking photos.
 Wait for people to move and traffic to clear.
 It’s worth it.

-(PLEASE) DON’T eat at McDonald’s (or Subway, or Starbucks, or…you get my drift) when there is so much real food in Rome.
+(PLEASE) DON’T eat at McDonald’s (or Subway, or Starbucks, or–you get my drift) when there is so many phenomenal options for really good food in Rome.

-DO rent a car and explore more of Italy!
+DO rent a car and explore more of Italy on your trip to Rome.

 NEXT POST ~ Driving in Lazio: Frascati, Sora and Gaeta